Brown-and-Briganti/bel-docs/docs/Molecular Dynamics/GROMACS/gmx-dist.md

 ## Introduction

-GROMACS has a few commands that can calculate the distance between atoms or groups of atoms.
-Both commands are
+GROMACS has a few commands that can calculate the distance between atoms or groups of atoms:

 `gmx distance` calculates distances between fixed pairs of atoms.
 This is useful if you are interested in specific residues involved in processes, like protein-ligand interactions.